After the acceptance for a study abroad

 If you are studying abroad and would like to extend your stay by another semester, this is possible in consultation with the partner university and Pforzheim University.
 If you are interested, please contact the International Office (outgoing@hs-pforzheim.de).

-If you have received an acceptance for a European partner university, you will automatically receive information about Erasmus funding.
-No additional application is necessary for this purpose.
-Please note that in case of Erasmus funding, at least 24 ECTS must be successfully completed.
+• Eramus funding: If you have received an acceptance for a European partner university, you will automatically receive information about Erasmus funding.
+Please note that in case of Erasmus funding, at least 24 ECTS should be successfully completed.
+As of the winter semester 19/20, Erasmus funding will no longer be managed by the International Office.
+Please inform yourself here about the exact procedure.

-PROMOS: Check whether your partner university is eligible for PROMOS funding.
+• PROMOS: Check whether your partner university is eligible for PROMOS funding.
 If you are interested in this scholarship, you have to apply for it within the deadline.

-Baden-Würtemberg Scholarship: The selection for the Baden-Württemberg Scholarship is made automatically based on your grades, you cannot apply for this.
+• Baden-Würtemberg Scholarship: The selection for the Baden-Württemberg Scholarship is made automatically based on your grades, you cannot apply for this.
 If you are eligible for a Baden-Württemberg Scholarship (relevant is the grade as well as the partner university), you will be informed by the International Office.

 Further information can be found here.